 Call 8-1-1 (7-1-1 for the deaf and hard of hearing) for trusted health advice from HealthLink BC.
 This free, 24-hour non-emergency telephone service is staffed by trained registered nurses, pharmacists and dieticians who can help answer your health-related questions with translation services in over 130 lanugages.

 Navigating through the maze of facilities and health-care providers can be overwhelming, especially if you are facing health challenges.
 Patient Care Quality Office (PCQO) can help with system way finding and VCH facilities.

-Sign Language (ASL) interpreters are available for deaf, deaf-blind, and hard of hearing patients.
-If you or a family member needs this service you can use one of the following methods:
+Sign Language (ASL) interpreters are available for Deaf, Deaf-Blind and Hard of Hearing patients.
+If you or a family member needs this service you can contact:

-Note: lead time could be anywhere between 1-3 hours depending on where the interpreter is coming from
+Lead time could be anywhere between 1-3 hours depending on where the interpreter is coming from.

 GLIDE app: MSH AVXH

 Spoken language interpreters are available to help with communication between staff and patients who have limited English.
-These interpreters may be requested by VCH staff only.
 If you or your family needs the help of an interpreter, please speak to a staff member.
-For more information, visit Spoken Language Interpreting Services on the PHSA website.
+For more information, visit PHSA Spoken Language Interpreting Services.

 If you have a question, compliment or problem, speak to your health care team or to the patient services manager for your unit.
-If you need more assistance, contact the Patient Care Quality Office.
+If you need more assistance, contact the Patient Care Quality Office (PCQO).